Home / Toolbox Talks / Cold Stress

 4. Use the Right Tools and Equipment

 Cold conditions can affect tools and machinery.
-Make sure equipment is insulated and designed for use in freezing temperatures.
+Make sure the equipment is insulated and designed for use in freezing temperatures.
 This can help prevent malfunctions and reduce the risk of injury.

 5. Monitor the Weather and Plan Ahead